Philip Sharp (politician): Career

 Between 1964 and 1969, he served as a Legislative Aide to Democratic senator Vance Hartke.
 His first attempts at elected office came in 1970 and 1972, when he was the Democratic candidate for Indiana's 10th congressional district.

+Tenure in Congress

 In 1974, Sharp was elected to the House of Representatives as part of the "Watergate Babies" cohort, 47 new Democrats elected in the aftermath of the scandals that drove President Richard Nixon from office.